loftwah/linux-for-pirates/README.md

 Kubernetes also helps to ensure that your ships are running smoothly and reliably, by providing features like automatic self-healing, rolling updates, and resource management.
 This can help to keep your fleet seaworthy and ready to set sail at a moment's notice, no matter where you are in the world.

+### Latency

+Latency is the time it takes for a signal to travel from one point to another.
+In a pirate theme, you could think of latency as the time it takes for a message to travel from one pirate to another.

+Latency is an important concept in computer networking, and it is often used to describe the time it takes for a packet of data to travel from one device to another.
+Latency is measured in milliseconds (ms), and it is usually measured using a tool called a ping.

+Latency is an important metric to consider when designing a network, as it can affect the performance of applications and services.
+For example, if a user is experiencing high latency, they may experience slow loading times or poor video quality when streaming a video.

+Latency can also be affected by the distance between two devices, as well as the type of network connection that is being used.
+For example, a wireless connection will typically have higher latency than a wired connection.

 ### Logging

 Logging on a Linux system can be thought of as a way for pirates to keep track of what is happening on their network.
 Logging is the process of recording events and activities that occur on a computer system, and it is a useful tool for diagnosing problems, tracking changes, and detecting security breaches.